elixirschool/elixirschool/lessons/en/basics/sigils.md

 ## Sigils Overview

-Elixir provides an alternative syntax for representing and working with literals.
+Elixir provides an alternative syntax for representing and working with literals, called sigils.

-A sigil will start with a tilde `~` followed by a character.
+A sigil starts with a tilde `~` and is followed by an identifier and a pair of delimiters.
+Prior to Elixir 1.15, the identifier must be a single character.
+As of 1.15, the identifier may also be a string of multiple uppercase characters.

 The Elixir core provides us with some built in sigils, however, it is possible to create our own when we need to extend the language.

 A list of available sigils include: